VictoriaLynn/Lake-Problem-Diagnostics/README.md

 To compile and run:

-* Make sure you have MOEAFramework.

-* Download the source code for the MOEAFramework for compilation

 * Download the Borg source code.
-Put all Borg and Lake Source in the examples subdirectory of the MOEAFramework directory.
+Put all Borg and Lake Source in the same directory.

-* Compile the Lake Problem Executable: `cd MOEA\ Framework/MOEAFramework-2.1/examples` and `make -f MakefileLake`
+* Type the following command `make -f MakefileLake` to compile Borg, the Lake Problem code, and the SOW generating code

-* Move the Borg and Lake Problem executables into the directory in which you want to run them.
-Please note you can compile Borg separately from the lake model if desired, but I suggest putting it into the MOEAFramework folder so Borg, the SOW generator, and the lake model can be compiled simultaneously with the provided makefile.

 * Before you can use the lake model, you will need to generate SOW files.
 This can be done simply by typing `./Random1000SOWs.exe` and moving the desired SOW file to the directory in which you are performing the optimization.